tensorflow/tensorboard/tensorboard/plugins/graph/README.md

     -   Remove prefixes/suffixes from names
         -   '^Placeholder' means "there is an input to this node called 'Placeholder' and that is a control dependency".
 Remove the caret.
-        -   'outputTensorKey: 0' means "this input has outputTensorKey 0".
+        -   'outputTensorKey:0' means "this input has outputTensorKey 0".
+Remove
-            Remove the suffix.
+            the suffix.
     -   Finds the '_output_shapes' attribute and creates a TensorShape.

--   'library.function' is a special, repeated GraphDef property we process.
+-   `library.function` is a special, repeated GraphDef property we process.

     -   Create an artificial OpNode with name `'__function_library__' +
         func.signature.name` and an empty op type.